When and How to Get Started with an Exercise Program after a Cancer Diagnosis

 However, one question still remains: When is the best time to start exercising?

-Before treatment.
 One option is to begin your exercise program before any treatment begins.
 This approach may be considered by cancer survivors who are awaiting surgery.
-Often referred to as prehabilitation, this approach to exercise is based on the belief that exercise helps improve a cancer survivor’s overall fitness prior to treatment, allowing them to recover more quickly after cancer reatment and experience a reduced risk of complications during treatment.
+Often referred to as prehabilitation, this approach to exercise is based on the belief that exercise helps improve a cancer survivor’s overall fitness prior to treatment, allowing them to recover more quickly after cancer treatment and experience a reduced risk of complications during treatment.
 While, theoretically, this reasoning seems logical, there is currently limited evidence showing that exercise prior to treatment translates into effective post-operative outcomes.

-During treatment.
 Exercise training during cancer treatment is more common.
 This approach has several demonstrated benefits, including decreased fatigue, less nausea, reduced anxiety and depression symptoms, and better quality of life.
 The major drawback to this approach is that exercise may be more difficult during this time due to certain treatment side effects, such as fatigue, difficulty maintaining proper calorie intake, and poor sleep.
 During cancer treatment, physical activity may need to be broken into shorter, more frequent sessions to help cancer survivors accumulate an effective overall dose of exercise.
 If cancer survivors do engage in exercise during treatment, the focus should be to maintain current fitness levels rather than seeking improvements.

-After treatment.
 Starting an exercise program after completing treatment is the most frequent approach, with strong, compelling evidence demonstrating significant improvements in a variety of physical, mental, and functional outcomes in cancer survivors using many different types of exercise after treatment.
 As side effects are often less severe once active treatment ends, cancer survivors may be able to more consistently engage in exercise training and may regain some of the fitness losses that frequently occur during treatment.
 Another benefit of increasing physical activity after cancer treatment is that it reduces your risk of developing comorbidities (such as cardiovascular disease or diabetes) that can arise following treatment.

 With several options to consider, you should talk with your doctor about when the best time is for you to begin a regular exercise routine.
 And no matter when you begin exercising, remember to start slowly.
 As you get comfortable, you can gradually increase your exercise duration and intensity.